yt-project/yt/doc/source/faq/index.rst

 From that point forward, data products such as slices, projections, etc., would be presented in linear space.
 Note that you have to instantiate ds.index before you can access ds.field info.
+For more information see the documentation on :ref:`fields` and :ref:`creating-derived-fields`.

-.. _faq-handling-log-vs-linear-space:
+.. _faq-new-field:

 I added a new field to my simulation data, can yt see it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^